 Stability: Excellent: Stainless cooking surface won't react with food, while stainless exterior is tough and won't scratch or dent easily.

-Ease of Care: Like all clad stainless cookware, this gets an average rating for ease of care; easier than copper, but not as easy as nonstick.
+Ease of Care: Like all clad stainless cookware, this gets an average rating for ease of care; easier than copper, not as easy as nonstick.

 One usability drawback is the weight: copper is heavier than aluminum, and the 9.4 in. skillet weighs about 4 pounds.
 If you have any ergonomic issues, this may not be the cookware for you.
-If weight is an issue for you, subtract a point or two.

 see falk COPPER core cookware at falk Usa NOW:

-Tri-Ply Copper Cookware
+Review: Tri-Ply Copper Cookware

 Tri-ply copper cookware has three layers: a copper exterior, aluminum center, and a stainless cooking surface.
 It's a way to get copper looks for less than you'd pay for traditional copper cookware--but as we've mentioned, you have to be careful about what you buy, as quality varies considerably.